RagtagOpen/freefrom-compensation-web/CONTRIBUTING.md

 #### How to Submit Your Contribution

 1. Apply to be a Ragtag volunteer at https://ragtag.org/join.
-1. Get added as a contributor to the project by asking in the Slack room for Project Name.
+1. Get added as a contributor to the project by asking in the Slack room for FreeFrom Compensation Web Front-end.
 1. Create a new branch in your local copy of the project
-1. If this is your first time contributing to Project Name, add your name to the CONTRIBUTORS file and include that change in your pull request.
+1. If this is your first time contributing to FreeFrom Compensation Web Front-end, add your name to the CONTRIBUTORS file and include that change in your pull request.
 1. If you like the change and think the project could use it:
     - Be sure you have followed the [code style](#responsibilities)
     - Make sure your work passes all existing tests
     - Open a pull request with your changes
-    - Project Name's maintainers may have questions or suggestions for your work, please respond as soon as you can
+    - FreeFrom Compensation Web Front-end's maintainers may have questions or suggestions for your work, please respond as soon as you can
 1. If you want feedback while you're working on your changes, you can open your pull request early in the process and start the title with `[WIP]` for Work in Progress.
 Then ask other contributors to review your work and ask any questions you have about what you're working on.

 ## How We Categorize Issues and Pull Requests